Nebosyn/FoolOfREST/FoolOfRESTAPI/TelegramLogger/Config.md

 - ### Linux
 **```config_venv.sh```**
 - ### Windows
-**```config_venv.ps1```**
+> [!NOTE]
+>
+> Before running the script you need to change execution policy of your powershell terminal, you can do this with this command:
+>```Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process -Force``` **```config_venv.ps1```**
 ## Configuring python's environment table.
 Before launching the program you need to write two variables in .env file in the directory of the python script: